 A Lagom Landing year runs much like a year in college.
-Students move in the weekend after Labor Day, and move out the weekend after Memorial Day in May.
-We have a long holiday break at the end of December through the second week of January.
+Students move in the weekend after Labor Day, and move out the weekend after Memorial Day in early June.
+We have a long holiday break at the end of December through the second week of January and a shorter break in February.
 We also take some off-campus trips each year.

 We organize our September – May schedule into the following units: